-Hamlets are small rural residential areas with primarily single family housing and limited range of convenience oriented services.
+Hamlets are small rural residential areas with primarily single-family housing and limited range of convenience oriented services.
 Hamlets shall be not less than 40 or more than 100 acres.
 Hamlets will serve as a more compact alternative to traditional five acre lot rural subdivisions currently allowed in the baseline standards.
 Hamlets shall have a public green space for neighborhoods.
-Hamlets include convenience retail uses, in a ratio as provided in Attachment C. Hamlets may be an appropriate location for pre K through elementary schools.
+Hamlets include convenience retail uses, in a ratio as provided in Attachment C. Hamlets may be an appropriate location for pre-K through elementary schools.
 Design criteria for Hamlets shall be included in the LDC Stewardship District.
-To maintain a proportion of Hamlets to Villages and Towns, not more than 5 Hamlets, in combination with CRDs of 100 acres or less, may be approved as SRAs prior to the approval of a Village or Town, and thereafter not more than 5 additional Hamlets, in combination with CRDs of 100 acres or less, may be approved for each subsequent Village or Town.
+To maintain a proportion of Hamlets to Villages and Towns, not more than 5 Hamlets, in combination with CRDs of 100 acres or less, may be approved as SRAs prior to the approval of a Village or Town, and thereafter not more than 5 additional Hamlets, in combination with CRDs of 100 acres or less, may be approved as SRAs prior to the approval of a Village or Town, and thereafter not more than 5 additional Hamlets, in combination with CRDs of 100 acres or less, may be approved as SRAs prior to the approval of a Village or Town, and thereafter not more than 5 additional Hamlets, in combination with CRDs of 100 acres or less, may be approved as SRAs prior to the approval of a Village or Town, and thereafter not more than 5 additional Hamlets, in combination with CRDs of 100 acres or less, may be approved as SRAs prior to the approval of a Village or Town.

-Policy 4.7.4 4.7.3 (recommended amendment)
+Policy 4.7.4 4.7.3 (Committee initial January, 2009 recommended amendment)